marcogdepinto/Deep-learning-model-deploy-with-django/README.md

 # See the App in action!

-There is a short demo of the first version on YouTube: https://youtu.be/86HhxTRL3_c
+There is a short demo of the first version on YouTube: https://youtu.be/86HhxTRL3_c .
+The UI has been updated since then, as now manages all the actions extending the index templates with the action templates.
+The above pictures are updated with the new workflow.

 # Developers stuff